padcmoi/simply-a-dockerized-mail-server/README.md

 Later, I think it would be possible to choose in the environment which type of database by altering the docker configuration files and the bash sed command, it's quite possible and it would be experimental.
 I don't think I'd use SQLite because it's limited in terms of writing performance, but PostgreSQL is, and why not mongoDB?

-### Choice of linux distribution

-Packages are installed with aptitude, so the distribution can be chosen between debian, ubuntu, ...

-I've encountered bugs with some distributions, actually I've tested with 2 distributions

-- debian 11 (bullseye)
-  - OK, All services work except clamav-daemon, but antivirus works on emails
-- debian 12 (bookworm)
-  - Issues with dovecot quota domain, amavis

 ## Requirements & installation

 ###  Requirements